 Contributing Reporter, Editor, and Host

-Deborah is a contributing reporter, editor and host at KUOW.
+Deborah is a contributing reporter at KUOW and the host of SoundQs, a podcast fueled by listener curiosity.
 She is an award–winning radio and television journalist whose career spans more than three decades.

 As the recipient of a 2018-2019 Rosalynn Carter Mental Health Journalism Fellowship, Deborah is currently focusing her reporting on adolescents and mental health.